 This technique is fantastic for creating art quilts, fibre art or mixed media projects!

-just a gentle reminder - this is an original tutorial, designed and written by myself.
+As always, just a gentle reminder - this is an original tutorial, designed and written by myself.
 It's copyright and may not be copied or transferred without my direct permission.

 To begin, let's get our supplies in order: